leszek-s/LSCategories/README.md

 [self.view lsHideActivityIndicator];
 // or if you want some customization...
 [self.view lsShowActivityIndicatorWithStyle:UIActivityIndicatorViewStyleWhiteLarge color:[UIColor redColor] backgroundColor:[UIColor whiteColor] coverColor:[UIColor yellowColor]];
+// you can also cover the whole screen instead of a single view with a global activity indicator like this [UIView lsShowSharedActivityIndicator];
+// and hide it with
+[UIView lsHideSharedActivityIndicator];
 ```

 Change custom properties of any object over time (for example for animating something which cannot be animated in a standard way):